Netflix Korea's Economic Impact on K-Content Ecosystem

 - Hidden tax contribution: 143 billion won indirect taxes vs 3.6 billion corporate tax (40x)

-When we evaluate Netflix Korea's economic contribution, most analyses focus on the company's reported revenue and profits.
-But this approach misses a crucial piece of the puzzle: the massive content production investments that flow directly from Netflix Inc. (US) to Korean production companies - bypassing Korean financial statements entirely.
+Standard analyses of Netflix Korea's economic contribution focus on the company's reported revenue and profits.
+However, this approach omits content production investments that flow directly from Netflix Inc. (US) to Korean production companies, bypassing Korean financial statements entirely.

 2020-2023 Cumulative